CMPUT404-stev-sand-pant-ashw-mehr/CMPUT404-repo/README.md

 3. Ashwin Mahesh
 4. Mehrshad Sahebsara
 5. Nishtha Pant
+6. Jingyu Xiang

 ## Frameworks Used

 - Frontend - Redux
 - Backend - Django
-- Database - SQLite3
+- Database - Postgres

 ## Project Structure

-The prject code is divided into multiple Django applications each associated with an important component of the project.
+The project code is divided into multiple Django applications each associated with an important component of the project.

 - accounts
 - author
 - post
 - comment
 - followers
+- inbox
+- likes
 - frontend

 ## Installation